 Inside, the design of the learning areas incorporates findings based on research by Stephen Heppell, a world leader in learning space design.
 Agile classes layouts allow for the whole class, group and individual learning and flexible learning areas, including quiet nooks.

-In addition to (conference and lecture style) general learning areas, stage one of the new campus includes:
+In addition to (conference and lecture style) general learning areas, stages 1 and 2A of the new campus include:

 - Industrial kitchens for food technology